Sciss/Eisenkraut/README.md

 A short screencast is available on [Vimeo](https://vimeo.com/26510634).

+## known issues

+- SuperCollider (as of 3.10.x) cannot correctly read (play) 24-bit BICSF files, nor Wave64 files that contain markers.
+This is a bug in libsndfile and not Eisenkraut.

 ## to-do's

 The following items are left on my to-do list, but in the long-term, Eisenkraut will be integrated with Mellite.